 Have you ever started dreaming and suddenly realized that you were in a dream?
 Have you ever managed to gain control over your dream narrative?
-If your answer to these is “yes,” you’ve experienced what is called lucid dreaming.
+If your answer to either of these is “yes,” you have experienced what is called lucid dreaming.

-The movie features impressive dream artisans who are able not just to control the shape and content of their own dreams, but also those of others.
+Movies such as Inception have popularized lucid dreaming.
+This movie features impressive dream artisans who are able to control the shape and content of their dreams, as well as the dreams of others.

 Such feats of dream manipulation may not seem possible to the same extent in our real lives, but they are not altogether absent.

-In fact, certain people are able to experience something referred to as lucid dreaming, and some of them are able to control some of the elements of their nightly dreams.
+In fact, a number of people are able to experience something called lucid dreaming, and some of them are even able to control certain elements of their nightly dreams.

-In his much-cited poem, Edgar Allan Poe once wrote, “All that we see or seem/Is but a dream within a dream.”
+In his much-cited poem A Dream Within A Dream, Edgar Allan Poe wrote, “All that we see or seem/Is but a dream within a dream.”

-Whether or not he is right is a matter for philosophers to debate, but the boundary between dream and reality is something that lucid dreaming seems to explore.
+Whether or not he is right is a matter for philosophers to debate, but the boundary between dreams and reality is something that lucid dreaming appears to explore.

-In this Spotlight, we look at what qualifies as lucid dreaming, whether these experiences can have any practical applications, and how one might be able to become a lucid dreamer.
+In this Spotlight, we look at what qualifies as lucid dreaming, whether these experiences can have any practical applications, and how a person might be able to become a lucid dreamer.

-Typically, when we dream, we are not conscious that the dream is not real.
-As a character from the movie Inception quite aptly puts it, “Well, dreams, they feel real while we’re in them right?
-It’s only when we wake up then we realize that something was actually strange.”
+Typically, when we dream, we do not know that the dream is not real.
+As a character from the movie Inception quite aptly puts it, “Well, dreams, they feel real while we’re in them, right?
+It’s only when we wake up that we realize that something was actually strange.”

-However, some of us are able to enter a dream and be fully aware of the fact that we are actually dreaming.
+However, some people are able to enter a dream and be fully aware of the fact that they are actually dreaming.

 “A lucid dream is defined as a dream during which dreamers, while dreaming, are aware they are dreaming,” specialists explain.